sudar/bulk-delete/README.md

 This Plugin supports the following bulk delete options for deleting posts

 - Delete posts by category
-- Delete posts by tags
+- Delete posts by tag
-- Delete posts by custom taxonomies
+- Delete posts by custom taxonomy
-- Delete posts by custom post types
+- Delete posts by custom post type
 - Delete posts by url
 - Delete posts by custom field (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-by-custom-field))
 - Delete posts by title (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons#bulk-delete-by-title))
+- Delete posts by duplicate title (Available as a [Pro addon](http://sudarmuthu.com/wordpress/bulk-delete/pro-addons))
 - Delete all draft posts
 - Delete all pending posts
 - Delete all private posts